-G1 Undergraduate full-time tuition, required fees, room and board
+G1.
+Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
-(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2025-2026 academic year.
+(30 semester hours or 45 guarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., $\checkmark$ registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates
+FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTIONS
+PRIVATE INSTITUTION

 Tuition:

-PUBLIC INSTITUTIONS
+PUBLIC INSTITUTION

-Tuition: In-district \$970 \$970
+Tuition: In-district:

-Tuition: In-state (out-of-district): \$970 \$970
+Tuition: In-state (out-of-district):

-Tuition: Out-of-state: \$7,050 \$7,050
+Tuition: Out-of-state:

-Tuition: Non-resident \$7,050 \$7,050
+Tuition: Non-resident

 FOR ALL INSTITUTIONS

-Required Fees \$10,316 \$10,316
+Required Fees

-Room and Board (on-campus): \$12,999 \$12,999
+Food and Housing (on-campus):

-Room Only (on-campus): \$8,793 \$8,793
+Housing Only (on-campus):

-Board Only (on-campus meal plan): \$4,206 \$4,206
+Food Only (on-campus meal plan):

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+Comprehensive tuition and food and housing fees (if your college cannot provide separate tuition and food and housing fees):